|Getting Started on the Trail to Eagle Scout |

 NOTE: Do not list different programs on the same advancement form.
 Each program must have its own Advancement form (Troops, Teams, Crews, Posts and Ships).

-- The 2011 workbook may be downloaded from BSA here.
+- The project workbook may be downloaded from BSA here.
 National requires original signatures for the project.***

 - Projects are to be approved with the District Advancement Chairman prior to beginning work on the project.
-You can contact Barbara at (505) 503-2396 for your district advancement chairman's contact information.
+You can contact the Front Desk at the Great Southwest Council (505) 345-8603 for your district advancement chairman's contact information.

 - When having to use alternate merit badges because of medical reasons, the application for “Alternate Merit Badges” must be completed and sent to the service center as soon as possible.
 This is forwarded to the council Advancement Chairman for his review.
 Upon approval the unit leader will be notified.